propjockey/css-bin-bits/README.md

 ## Change Log

-Oct 2023; Enabled use on Safari 17, @property implemented and integer rounding fixed!
+v0.0.3 Oct 2023; Enabled use on Safari 17+, @property implemented and integer rounding fixed!

+v0.0.4 Oct 2023; Enabled use on Firefox 120+, @property implemented!